hankemeierlab/mzQuality/README.md

 mzQuality is a user-friendly R package for quality control of metabolomics studies.
-It features outlier detection, batch-correction using pooled study quality control samples (SQC), filters for removing unreliable compounds, various plots for inspecting and generating reports for further processing.
+It features outlier detection, batch-correction using pooled study quality control samples (SQC), filters for removing unreliable compounds, various plots for inspecting, and generating reports for further processing.
 See our [preprint](https://www.biorxiv.org/content/10.1101/2025.01.22.633547v1)
 for more information.

-This R package forms the backbone of our shiny dashboard application [mzQualityDashboard](https://github.com/hankemeierlab/mzQualityDashboard), which is recommended for interactive use.
+This R package forms the backbone of our Shiny dashboard application _mzQualityDashboard_, which is recommended for interactive use.
 To install and use the dashboard, see the [mzQualityDashboard repository](https://github.com/hankemeierlab/mzQualityDashboard).

 # Installing mzQuality

-To install mzQuality, you can run the following script:
+To install mzQuality and all needed dependencies, you can run the following script.
+Installation should be fully automatic, but it might be necessary to provide permission to install some dependencies.

 ``` r
 pkgs <- installed.packages()